atharva-codes/VIDVATTA/README.md

 <h3 align="center">VIDVATTA</h3>

   <p align="center">
-    This is an mongodb blog application with the rich features
+    VIDVATTA is an simple to set-up blog application for developers who want to start their own blog.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />